 2. Holding a sleeping baby.
 Freebie: Also, the scent of a clean baby.

-3. Having all the doors locked for the night, with my daughter and husband and
+3. Having all the doors locked for the night, with my daughter and husband and me safely inside for the night.

 4. Being freshly shaved and showered, and getting into a freshly made bed, made with sun-dried linens.